 Facing criminal charges in Ontario can be a stressful and challenging situation without the right attorney.
 A public defender may come at no cost, but public defenders can rarely provide the same level of personalized attention that a private criminal defense firm can offer.
-If you or a loved one face any kind of criminal charges in Ontario, California, contact Graham Donath Law Offices, APC and schedule a free consultation to find out how our firm can help.
+If you or a loved one face any kind of criminal charges, contact the experienced Ontario criminal defense attorneys at Graham Donath Law Offices, APC and schedule a free consultation to find out how our firm can help.

-Choosing the right defense attorney can make a dramatic impact on the outcome of any criminal case.
-Regardless of whether you face a DUI charge, drug trafficking charges, or a wrongful accusation of murder, the right lawyer can help you plead down to a lesser charge, avoid serious legal penalties, or prove your innocence in a court of law.
+Choosing the right defense attorney in San Bernardino and the Inland Empire can make a dramatic impact on the outcome of any criminal case.
+Regardless of whether you face a DUI charge, drug trafficking charges, or a wrongful accusation of murder, the right criminal attorney can help you plead down to a lesser charge, avoid serious legal penalties, or prove your innocence in a court of law.

 When you face criminal charges, the local District Attorney’s office will prosecute your case.
 Depending on the severity of the charges against you and the immediately available evidence, you may need to remain in jail until your arraignment where you will enter a plea.
-Attorney Graham Donath can meet with you after your arrest and help you establish your options.
-As one of the Top 100 Trial Attorneys in Southern California, Graham Donath has extensive knowledge with all manner of criminal defense cases in California and intimate knowledge of the California justice system.
+Criminal defense attorney Graham Donath can meet with you after your arrest and help you establish your options.
+As one of the Top 100 Trial Attorneys in Southern California, Graham Donath has extensive knowledge with all manners of criminal defense cases in San Bernardino County California and intimate knowledge of the California justice system.

-It is crucial to find an accomplished defense attorney in the area of criminal law that pertains to your individual case.
-The Graham Donath Law Offices, APC have experience with various types of criminal cases.
+It is crucial to find an accomplished criminal defense lawyer in the area of criminal law that pertains to your individual case.
+The Graham Donath Law Offices, APC have experience with various types of criminal cases in San Bernardino County.

 If you are unsure whether you have an outstanding warrant in Ontario, you can go online and look for a record in the Ontario court system or the local Sheriff’s department.
 Local bail bondsmen and bail agencies may also have access to updated local databases with warrant information.